Chiggy-Playz/things/README.md

   anything because `otSrpClientAddService()` was never called (fixed in `node/lib/thread/thread.c`, now registers `_coap._udp` — confirmed working via real mDNS resolution and `avahi-browse`).
-A third issue surfaced and remains **unresolved**: CoAP commands sent *to* a node from the LAN fail reliably, while the reverse direction works fine.
-Full ruled-out list and next steps in `hub/docs/border-router-native.md`.
+A third issue
+  surfaced: CoAP commands sent *to* a node from the LAN fail reliably, while the reverse direction works fine.
+- **2026-08-16 (early morning, continued)**: that third issue turned out to be two separate bugs stacked on top of each other, both now fixed.
+  First: hermes itself had no route to the mesh's OMR prefix, because `net.ipv6.conf.enp2s0.accept_ra_rt_info_max_plen` (the per-interface value, not `all`) was `0` — fixed hermes-side, and persisted.
+Second, found immediately after via a `tcpdump` spanning both of iris's interfaces at once: the node's CoAP response was arriving at iris fine but never leaving it, because the *earlier* `forwarding=1` fix (above) had a side effect — enabling forwarding makes Linux stop accepting Router Advertisements on that interface by default, so iris's `wlan0` silently lost its own LAN-side address/route over time.
+Fixed with `net.ipv6.conf.wlan0.accept_ra=2` on iris — **confirmed working (`ac on`/`ac off` clean round trip, LED toggled both ways twice in a row), but currently live-only, deliberately not yet persisted** pending more confidence it has no further side effects of its own.
+Full writeup in `hub/docs/border-router-native.md`.

-## What's NOT yet done (as of 2026-08-16)
+## What's NOT yet done (as of 2026-08-16, early morning)

-- **Fix the open LAN→node CoAP delivery issue** — see `hub/docs/border-router-native.md`'s "Known unresolved issue" section;
-  `tcpdump` on the Pi's `wpan0` is the next untried diagnostic step.
+- **Persist the `wlan0` `accept_ra=2` fix on iris** (`/etc/sysctl.d/` +
+  `otbr-agent-start.sh`'s defense-in-depth block) once satisfied it's not causing other side effects — currently live-only, resets on reboot.
+See `hub/docs/border-router-native.md`'s "RESOLVED" section for exact commands and what to watch for first.
 - Rebuild/reflash/re-measure the node's power-management firmware fixes (still unverified — see `PROGRESS.md`).
 - Battery voltage reporting (planned, no code written).